daedaleanai/reqtraq/README.md

 ```

 #### Report generation
-In report tags such as 'Changelists' and 'Problem Reports' will not work if not integrated with a task manager such as Phrabricator etc. (currently supported for Phabricator, JIRA and others need to be added)
+In report tags such as 'Changelists' and 'Problem Reports' will not work if not integrated with a task manager such as Phrabricator etc. (currently supported for Phabricator; JIRA and others need to be added)
 ```
 $ reqtraq reportdown
 2017/06/06 22:48:12 Creating ./req-down.html (this may take a while)...